How is Diabetes related to amputation?

 Even if neuropathy occurs, preventing an amputation is possible.
 Light wounds or sores may develop on the skin’s surface, especially from the knee area further down toward the toes.
 If you’re losing feeling completely you’ll be unable to feel the pain associated with ulcers so make sure you check your legs and feet regularly.
 Report anything unusual to your doctor, nurse or clinic sister.

-In advanced cases, ulcers may not heal and this is what leads to infection and septicaemia.
+In advanced cases, ulcers may not heal.
+This is what leads to infection and septicaemia.
 Practicing good foot hygiene is critical:

 Other lifestyle factors can help manage Diabetes and prevent amputation: